 Takeaway: Think of your audience’s needs.

-While getting interviewed sure can help with your thought leadership journey, interviewing people can also boost your reputation.
+While getting interviewed sure can help with your thought leadership marketing journey, interviewing people can also boost your reputation.
 The First Round Review blog is proof of that.

 The said venture capital firm spends its time interviewing entrepreneurs.
 The people behind the blog seek thought leadership advice from real companies to feature on the website.

 Through this approach, the First Round Review blog has managed to get media attention as well as a positive response from the community.